hal-ler/shrinkwrap/README.md

 ## Proof of concepts:
 poc.cpp : attack hijacking vtable pointer protected by GCC VTV.
 poc-clang-cfi.cpp : attack hijacking vtable pointer protected by Clang CFI-VPTR.

+## Updating microbenchmark to support custom vtable protection
+MAPCHECKER : Every check should print the following items on a line separated by spaces.
+  * Instruction pointer at check/call-site (or another unique identifier for location).
+  * Vtable pointer being used (or another unique identifier).
+  * Pointer to allowed vtable set (or another unique identifier for set).
+  * Size of allowed vtable set.
+TYPECHECKER : Access a specifically named variable at every virtual call-site.
+  * VTV<classname> mangled C++ variable, where classname is the static class type of the call-site.
+  * Alternatively just update the script with specific static binary analysis.
+ILLEGALCHECKER : Update the script to extract the information statically.
+  * get_vtable_entries_X : Extract the vtable entries corresponding to a given set (identified by class index).
+  * get_vtable_offset_X : Extract vtable offset used by a particular call-site.